freesewing/freesewing/designs/gozer/README.md

 # @freesewing/gozer

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for a ghost costume